vtrpza/covid-connect/README.md

-# CovidTracker Component
+# Covid Connect

-The `CovidTracker` component is a React component that displays global COVID-19 statistics.
+The `Covid Connect` is an MVP, for now it only have the `CovidTracker` component is a React component that displays global COVID-19 statistics.
 It fetches data from the [disease.sh](https://disease.sh/) API and provides a search functionality to view statistics for specific countries.

 ## Props